ahyoung227/MukDonald/README.md

 ```

 ### Singleton pattern
-In Main class, by calling appConfigurer.cart(), the Cart class is created once.
-But if appConfigurer.order() is executed in Main, the second cart may be created, causing an error where the cart is constantly reset.
+Without implementing Singleton pattern, it is possible that two Cart objects can be instantiated in code(In Main class, by calling appConfigurer.cart(), the Cart class is created once.
+Then, if appConfigurer.order() is executed in Main, the second cart may be created, causing an error where the cart is constantly reset.).
 To avoid this to happened, the cart instance should be initialized once so that only one instance of Cart is created.

 ```